Deep neural networks have an inbuilt Occam's razor: Results

 To test the decoupling approximation from \cref{eq:PBapprox}, we compare in \cref{fig:Cube_plots_2} (d)-(f) the posterior $\langle P(K|S) \rangle_m$, calculated by multiplying the Bayesian likelihood curve from \cref{fig:Cube_plots_2} (a)--(c) with the two Bayesian priors $P(K)$ from \cref{fig:Cube_plots_1} (h) and (i), to the posteriors $\langle P_{rm SGD}(K|S) \rangle_m$ calculated by advSGD~\cite{valle2018deep} over a 1000 different parameter initialisations and training sets.
 It is remarkable to see how well the simple decoupling approximation performs across target functions and training set sizes.
 In \cref{app:fig:k=1_approx_bayes,app:fig:k=50_approx_bayes}) we demonstrate the robustness of our approach by showing that using $l=1$ or $l=50$ functions does not change the predictions much.
 This success suggests that our simple approach captures the essence of the interaction between the data (measured by the likelihood, which is independent of the learning algorithm), and the DNN architecture (which is measured by the prior and is independent of the data).

 We have therefore separated out two of the three parts of the tripartite scheme, which leaves the training algorithm.
 In the figures above our Bayesian approximation captures the dominant behaviour of an SGD-trained network.
 This correspondence is consistent with the results and arguments of \cite{mingard2021sgd}.
-We checked this further in \cref{app:mse_adam} for a similar set-up using MSE loss, where Bayesian posteriors can be exactly calculated using Gaussian processes (GPs).
-At this scale of comparison, the direct Bayesian GP calculation closely matches SGD based results.
+We checked this further in \cref{fig:app:gp_nn_2} for a similar set-up using MSE loss, where Bayesian posteriors can be exactly calculated using Gaussian processes (GPs).
+The direct Bayesian GP calculation closely matches SGD-based results for our much smaller network.
+Note that, in the spirit of model calculations, as called for in~\cite{breiman1995reflections,zdeborova2020understanding}, we mainly used a much smaller DNN.
+But their agreement with the GP-based posteriors, calculated for the infinite width limit, shows that at the scale of our Bayesian approach to the 1st-order generalisation question we are addressing here, the size of the DNN is not an important factor.
+The width of a DNN can, of course, be a factor for 2nd order generalisation questions.